 Not only this, but depending on the number of DBS checks you need for your charity, we will give you free credit – the more checks you need, the bigger the discount!

 Our user panel has an inbuilt tracking system which enables you to view which stage your application is at, both internally (with Aaron’s Department) and externally (with the DBS).
 This ensures you are given a transparent and easy-to-follow process from start to finish.

 Did We Mention That Our DBS Check Results Are Returned Fast?

-Our fastest result for a DBS check so far 2021 is just 1 Hour and 51 Minutes!
+Our fastest result for a DBS check so far 2022 is just 49 Minutes!

 This means that the application has been sent to us by the company, we have checked it, countersigned it, sent it to the DBS office, they have completed all of their checks, and sent the certificate out to the individual.